 There are many causes of dementia, but one of the most debilitating, studied, and documented is Alzheimer's disease.

-To learn more about your legal rights in Phoenix, please visit the website of Cullan & Cullan, MD, JD today at http://www.stopnursinghomeabuse.org.
+If you believe your loved one has been the victim of abuse in a nursing home, you can learn more about your legal rights and options on the website of Cullan & Cullan, MD, JD at www.stopnursinghomeabuse.org.

 Press release service and press release distribution provided by http://www.24-7pressrelease.com